chadunderwood/chadunderwoodcom/_posts/2020-04-30-TIL-Jekyll-Config-yaml.md

   exclude: 'no'
 ---

 YAML is the configuration settings of a Jekyll site.
-You can setup custom fields to setup easy to change settings.<!--more--> This works great for things like social media names or things that are hard to remember but need to be referred to a lot.
+You can setup custom fields to setup easy to change settings.This works great for things like social media names or things that are hard to remember but need to be referred to a lot.